 How do I report damage or make a claim?

-Any damage caused by an insured risk, (e.g. damage to the roof caused by a storm) to the exterior of the block of flats should be reported to the Housing and Economy Department immediately, so they can arrange for the damage to be repaired.
+Any damage caused by an insured risk, (for example damage to the roof caused by a storm) to the exterior of the block of flats should be reported to email@example.com immediately, so they can arrange for the damage to be repaired.

 Any claim for theft or malicious damage needs to be reported to the police - as the insurers will need a police crime reference number to process the claim.